mirisuzanne/mia/content/narrators/framed.md

 Last week,
-my dad sent me a newspaper ==clipping== from the South Bend (Indiana) Post-Tribune --
+my dad sent me a newspaper ==clipping== from the Gary (Indiana) Post-Tribune --
 December 20, 1999.
 There's ==a photo== of me at 17, a senior in high school,